microsoft/industry/telco/docs/telco-networking.md

   ![Figure 2: Multi-homed VNets using Azure Route Server](./dual-homed-topology-expressroute.png)

   _Figure 2: Multi-homed VNets using Azure Route Server_
-  - Static routing with User Defined Routes (UDRs).
+  - **Static routing with User Defined Routes (UDRs)**.
 As a spoke VNet can only be connected to one hub with the “use remote gateway” VNet peering property, we need a different mechanism to ensure a VNet connected to two or more hubs can be reachable from on-premises and vice versa via the different ExpressRoute circuits.
 If Azure Route Server cannot be used, an alternative approach is by implementing a network model that uses an “auxiliary” or “routing” VNet, with the sole purpose of ensuring that the ExpressRoute gateway advertises to on-premises the address space of the spoke VNets that are connected to the hub without the “use remote gateway” VNet peering property.
 In this scenario a UDR in the Gateway subnet is required to ensure traffic arriving at the ExpressRoute Gateway with destination a spoke VNet is routed via the Firewall.
 A UDR in the spoke VNet(s) is also required to send traffic to on-premises over a specific firewall, depending on which VRF or ExpressRoute circuit the traffic needs to go through.
 This network model with the “routing” or “auxiliary” VNet is depicted in figure 3 below.

   ![Figure 3: Multi-homed VNets using UDR](./dual-homed-topology-udr.png)
   _Figure 3: Multi-homed VNets using User Defined Routes_

-## IPSec Tunnels
+## Multiple IPSec Tunnels
 - **_Work in progress_**

-## Overlay Network
+## Overlay Networks
 - **_Work in progress_**